filipkappa/mdb-promotional-materials-zh/README.md

 # Material Design for Bootstrap PRO

 MDB PRO is a UI Kit that includes **thousands of components**, templates, plugins, and integrations that will help you get the most out of your workflow.

+MDB 5 was the first UI Kit that was ever made for Bootstrap 5.
+Currently it's the most rich & developed collection of front-end tools in the world.

 Stop wasting time and make your workflow more efficient with predesigned elements.